 Studies on the impact of Fintech or digital transformation on the risk-taking behavior of commercial banks often employ various measurement methods to assess the level of digital transformation.
-These methods include measuring investment costs in technology; conducting in-depth interviews and surveys; using digital transformation indices from regulatory authorities; and applying Principal Component Analysis (PCA).
-However, the most commonly used method is "text analysis," which searches for keywords related to digitization in annual reports.
+These methods include measuring investment costs in technology;^{6,18} conducting in-depth interviews and surveys;^{19,20} using digital transformation indices from regulatory authorities;8 and applying Principal Component Analysis (PCA).10 However, the most commonly used method is "text analysis," which searches for keywords related to digitization in annual reports.^{16,21}

-Research on the impact of digital transformation on risk, particularly in relation to the risk-taking behavior of commercial banks in Vietnam, is still relatively sparse.
-Specifically, Hoque et al. used regression methods such as OLS, PCSE, and FGLS to examine the impact of digital transformation on three types of risks faced by commercial banks: credit risk, bankruptcy risk, and liquidity risk.
+Research on the impact of digital transformation on risk, particularly in relation to the risk-taking behavior of commercial banks in Vietnam remains relatively limited.
+Specifically, Hoque et al.8 used regression methods such as OLS, PCSE, and FGLS to examine the impact of digital transformation on three types of risks faced by commercial banks: credit risk, bankruptcy risk, and liquidity risk.
 This was based on the Vietnam ICT Index and a dataset from 26 commercial banks in Vietnam over the period 2013-2022.
-The results indicated that the digital transformation process contributes to reducing bank risks by enhancing risk management capabilities and reducing information asymmetry.
-Meanwhile, Pham and Nguyen, through a survey of 192 experts working in 18 commercial banks listed on the Vietnamese stock market, demonstrated that digital transformation has a positive impact on the risk management practices of commercial banks (including the three types of risks: credit risk, liquidity risk, and information risk).
+The results indicated that the digital transformation process contributes to reducing bank risks by enhancing risk management capabilities and reducing information asymmetry.8 Meanwhile, Pham and Nguyen, through a survey of 192 experts working in 18 commercial banks listed on the Vietnamese stock market, demonstrated that digital transformation has a positive impact on the risk management practices of commercial banks (including the three types of risks: credit risk, liquidity risk, and information risk).13